kent-coding-challenges/FlexLicensing/README.md

 Simplified Complexity: **O(UL)**

 #### Performance Analysis and Live Demo
-Go to http://kendtimothy.com/flexlicensing for live demo and performance analysis on how this coding challenge looks like.
+Go to http://kendtimothy.com/flexlicensing for live demo on how this coding challenge looks like.
 In here, you can also see the performance analysis for this calculation algorithm, which is around 17-34ms for sample-large.csv.